 Coccidiomycosis is diagnosed with the help of clinical history and investigations.
 It is important to differentiate coccidiomycosis from bacterial infections such as bacterial pneumonia or bacterial meningitis.

 The initial investigations which can be performed include culture and staining of body fluids and exudates with Papanicolaou or Grocott’s methenamine silver stains which demonstrate the presence of spherules.

 CSF findings help in the diagnosis of meningitis.
-Similarly, chest x-ray may point towards the underlying lung disease.
+Similarly, a chest x-ray may point towards the underlying lung disease.
 The gold standard is DNA detection of coccidioides through polymerase chain reaction (PCR).

-The treatment plan of coccidiomycosis involves azoles as first line of therapy.
+The treatment plan of coccidiomycosis involves azoles as a first line of therapy.
 However, due to its teratogenicity, it is not recommended in pregnancy or to lactating females.
 Amphotericin B is reserved for severe worsening cases which involve the vital organs.

 Follow-up visits on a regular basis are required.
 These are to monitor the adverse effects of antifungal treatment and the response to therapy after every 1 – 3 months, to be continued for a period of 1 – 2 years, or until the resolution of the disease.